Home » Movies » Lucky Number Slevin (2006)

 Trivia

-- Bruce Willis took a significant pay cut to be part of the film because he loved the script.
+• Bruce Willis took a pay cut because he believed in the project.

 Why Watch?